Mormon music: Especially For Youth albums

 Each year various artist from LDS Music are featured on an annual album called Especially for Youth (EFY), that is produced for a summer youth camp sponsored by Brigham Young University but are held at many universities across the United States.
 Several producers bid for the album on a 2-year cycle.
 The producer for the album is usually decided by EFY executive J.D.
 Hucks, a senior administrator for the Church Educational System's Youth & Family Programs.

-From 1998–Present the EFY album producer roll has been bouncing back and forth between the production duo Tyler Castleton & Staci Peters and their competitor Jim Funk & Barry Gibbons, making it difficult for independent artist and producers to participate with the album production.

-The EFY album has received criticism over the last decade for being "out of touch" with its targeted audience of youth ages 14–18.
+In 2008, the EFY albums received criticism that over the previous decade they were "out of touch" with their targeted audience of youth ages 14–18.

 Opponents of this idea find that though the albums might be youth-orientated and were created to be given to youth at EFY camp, they were also intended to be wonderful and uplifting - appropriate for any age.
 Many Saints enjoy the peaceful music with a modern twist in their homes daily as a way of inviting the Holy Ghost and making the day feel more reverent.
 Also, Deseret Book has written on their website that "Perhaps no other collection of albums has sold better to the youth over the last decade than the EFY albums released every summer."

 The EFY albums in the last 18 years are: